DiligentGraphics/DiligentEngine/README.md

 Reworking Diligent Engine build system with CMake is in progress.

 [CMake](https://cmake.org/) is a cross-platform build system generator.
-To start using cmake, download the [latest release](https://cmake.org/download/)(3.10 or later is recommended).
+To start using cmake, download the [latest release](https://cmake.org/download/) (3.10 or later is recommended).

 ## Win32

-To generate solution files for Windows desktop platform, use either CMake GUI or command line tool.
-The build system uses standalone effect compiler.
-The path to the compiler needs to be specified via FXC variable.
+To generate build files for Windows desktop platform, use either CMake GUI or command line tool.
+The build system uses standalone effect compiler, path to which needs to be specified via FXC variable.
 For example, to generate Visual Studio 2017 solution and project files in cmk_build folder, navigate to the engine's root folder and run the following command:

 cmake -D FXC="C:/Program Files (x86)/Windows Kits/10/bin/x86/fxc.exe" -H. -B./cmk_build -G "Visual Studio 15 2017 Win64"

 Open DiligentEngine.sln file in cmk_build folder, select the desired configuration and build the engine.
+By default, Asteroids demo will be set up as startup project.

 ## Universal Windows Platform